Doctorate

 Thesis: Knowledge Management Using SpiCE (2016)

 The concept of Knowledge Management (KM) has been in a constant state of evolution.
-Traditionally, KM has been perceived in a couple of distinct yet widely accepted ways.
+Traditionally, KM has been perceived in two distinct yet widely accepted ways.
 One perspective emphasizes the conversion of data into information and further into knowledge.
-Another prevalent viewpoint centers on the enhancement of capabilities through learning; it delves into how KM facilitates both individual and collaborative learning, ultimately leading to personal or shared achievements.
+Another prevalent viewpoint centers on enhancing capabilities through learning; it examines how KM facilitates both individual and collaborative learning, ultimately leading to personal or shared achievements.

-This is where SpiCE comes into play — a comprehensive framework for KM that seamlessly weaves together these concepts.
-SpiCE derives its name from three key components: spime wrangling (inspired by Bruce Sterling), culture of participation (in line with Gerhard Fischer’s ideas), and ethical decision-making (as conceptualized by Ben Mepham and William McDonough).
+This is where SpiCE comes into play—a comprehensive KM framework that integrates these concepts.
+SpiCE derives its name from three key components: spime wrangling (inspired by Bruce Sterling), a culture of participation (aligned with Gerhard Fischer’s ideas), and ethical decision-making (as conceptualized by Ben Mepham and William McDonough).

 Within SpiCE, the notion of spime wrangling is harnessed to depict the exploration of data and information.
-The concept of a culture of participation is integral to SpiCE, representing interactive domains where individual and collective learning and knowledge creation unfold through the exploration of data and information.
+The concept of a culture of participation is integral to SpiCE, encompassing interactive domains in which individual and collective learning and knowledge creation unfold through the exploration of data and information.

-To steer the development of sustainable outcomes, SpiCE integrates theories and concepts from the realm of ethical decision making.
-By doing so, SpiCE navigates the intricate interplay between individuals, processes, and technology, all aimed at fostering the creation of decision-making outcomes that stand the test of time.
+To guide the development of sustainable outcomes, SpiCE integrates theories and concepts from ethical decision-making.
+By doing so, SpiCE navigates the intricate interplay among individuals, processes, and technology to foster decision-making outcomes that stand the test of time.